discretegames/runmany/README.md

 - `"no"`/`false` to treat the top of the .many file as the start of the code snippet with all irrelevant parts blanked out, *and* to never unindent the snippet contents in the first place, so errors in programs report correct line and column numbers.
-(Though this won't work in indent-sensitive languages like Python.)
+(Though this may not won't work in whitespace-sensitive languages like Python.)

 - `"yes"`/`true` to treat the header of the snippet as its start as usual and remove leading and trailing whitespace only lines.